The Stories of Your Heritage

-Stories of the Heartland is a radio series broadcast daily that features the people, industries and events that shaped the Heartland and in so doing made us who we are today.
-Some of the Stories are local, some are national and some are International.
+Stories of the Heartland is a daily series that features the people, industries and events that shaped the Heartland and in so doing made us who we are today.
+Some of the Stories are local, some are national and some are international.

 It is series about Midwesterners making the news today, fifty years ago, 150 years ago or older.
 Listeners hear the news, but how often do they hear the story?
 This series takes listeners into the story.
 It features one story each week or two (or 18 in the case of Lewis and Clark) for 52 weeks.
 The programs are divided into five daily five minute segments to allow the drama of each story to build.

 It is free.
 You may download one day at a time absolutely free.

 Purchase for a Radio Station